camueller/SmartApplianceEnabler/doc/NodeRED_EN.md

 ### Deploying flows
 Normally it should be possible to deploy the imported flows directly without any adjustments.

-To take over, you only have to press the `Deploy` button:
+To apply, you only have to press the `Deploy` button:
 ![Flow](../pics/nodered/Deploy.png)

 After the transfer, `Connected` must appear in all tabs below the `MQTT in` node: